 One of the first questions I ask new authors is.
 “Who is your intended audience?”

-Who is your intended audience?Who is your intended audience?Way too often I get the reply, “Oh, everyone.”
+Way too often I get the reply, “Oh, everyone.”

 “Everyone” is a non-answer.
 No book is for everyone.

 Give me a list of names of those people you expect to buy your book the day it comes out.

 Is that a little too specific?
 No. Here’s why.
-The only people who are going to buy your book are those who know it exists and who know, like or trust you.
+The only people who are going to buy your book are those who know it exists, have an interest in your book’s subject matter, and who know, like, or trust you.
 In order for someone to buy your book, they have to know it exists.
 Amazon is not going to tell them.
-Bookstores (almost extinct and nearly mythical establishments supposedly “responsible” for selling your book) are not going to tell them.
-Oprah Winfrey is not going to tell them.
+Bookstores (almost extinct establishments supposedly “responsible” for selling your book) are not going to tell them.
+And Oprah Winfrey is not going to tell them.

 Before you write, while you write, after you write ask yourself, “Am I speaking to the interests, the desires, the wants, the needs of my readers?
 Am I solving the problem I promised to solve when they read my book?”